purduesigbots/pros-cli/README.md

 ### prosconfig
-prosconfig contains classes which represent configuration files, such as template.pros, project.pros, and cli.pros.
+prosconfig contains classes which represent configuration files, such as Template.pros, project.pros, and cli.pros.
 These files are serialized by jsonpickle.

 ### prosflasher